-Writing every day in a diary can be overwhelming for young writers.
-Kids may feel they don’t have something important to say.
-Or they might get stuck writing the same thing for every entry.
+Writing every day in a diary can be overwhelming.
+Young writers especially may feel they don’t have anything important to say.
+Or your diary keepers might get stuck writing the same thing for every entry.

 Yet writing in a diary is highly beneficial for children of all ages.
-They are able to process their feelings, record their memories, and strengthen their writing skills.
+They are able to process their feelings and emotions, record their memories, and strengthen their writing skills.

-If you are have been searching for diary writing topics for kids, then welcome, and please use the following list of diary writing topics with your young writer.
-We think you’ll love what you see!
+If you are have been searching for diary writing topics for kids, then welcome, and please use the following list of diary writing topics with your young writers.
+I think you’ll love what you see!

 - One thing that always makes me smile is (fill in the blank).